giraffesyo/destroy-all-daleks/destroy_all_daleks/README.md

 ## Work that needs to be done:

 - Music Toggle doesn't turn off music yet
-- Minimap camera and pointer need to follow and turn with player
 - There are a lot of dalek audio options, not sure about human
 - Start screen needs option to select male or female player

 ## Known Bugs:
  - The player's shadow only shows the gun
+ - Minimap left / right are inverted
+ - High rotation speeds leads to dalek leaning backwards / sideways

 ## Fixed Bugs: